marcinduma/LTRCLD-2557/docs/use-case3.md

 # Use-case 03 - Inter-Tenant routing

-In this section we will expolore possibilites of Inter-tenant traffic flows.
+In this section we will explore possibilites of Inter-tenant traffic flows.
 It's a very common scenario where multiple accounts/tenants in Public Cloud need to communicate with central one, where common service are deployed.

 Additional Tenant needs to be created for this ucs-case configuration.
 Azure only tenant will be used in this lab.
 Later in the lab we will configured inter-tenant leaking, so Virtual Machines from 2 tenants are able to talk to each other.